beitz/bitburner/README.md

 ## Current workflow

-1. start scanning with `periodic_scan.js`
-1. run `manager.js`.
+1. just run `manager.js`.
 This should take care of everything unless I forgot about something.
+    - will start periodic_scan.js if it isn't running already to create a log file for all servers and a lot of their stats.
     - will periodically (currently every 1 hour) run several scripts.
-    - scans the network and updates the servers.txt file that stores the server relevant data
+    - scans the network and updates the servers_current.txt file that stores the server relevant data
-    - determines how to distribute the available ram on purchased servers and home server and hacks those servers that are hackable in the network
+    - determines how to distribute the available ram on purchased servers and home server and hacks hackable target servers in the network
-    - automatically nukes them
+    - also automatically nukes them and opens ports
 1. create programs to open ports whenever available
+1. grind faction reputation to purchase augmentations when possible

+This way we will purchase servers with our money each hour.
+We will use the RAM on those servers + home server to hack all kinds of hackable targets in the network.
+Each hour we will scan the network again, kill all scripts and start hacking again with a new RAM distribution.
+Sometimes we'll have to `connect.js` to a specific server in the network to install a backdoor and gain a faction invitation.
+Then we'll do work for that faction to gain reputation and buy their augmentations.
+We install the augmentations.
+rinse and repeat.